 religious obligations, have conflicts with scheduled exams, assignments or

 required attendance.
-In this class, you should notify your instructor of
+In this class, you should inform your professor of any

 - In the case of conflicts with exams, if you do not inform your instructor

 of the conflict at least two classes in advance of the exam,

 you must provide documentary evidence of the religious obligation.

 - Student Classroom and Course-Related Behavior

 - Students and faculty each have responsibility for maintaining an

 appropriate learning environment.
 Those who fail to adhere to such behavioral

 standards may be subject to discipline.
 Professional courtesy and sensitivity